vrtmrz/obsidian-livesync/docs/setup_huggingface.md

 ![image](https://github.com/Facni/obsidian-livesync/assets/112446096/fba7d216-e269-40ba-92eb-13ccf63f2b85)

 4. Be sure is public and free (At least you want premium funtions).
 You can change the name of the repo if you want.
+(Don't worry, no one will acess your database without the user and password from below)

 ![image](https://github.com/Facni/obsidian-livesync/assets/112446096/58329dbf-773d-4ee2-bef2-abee4fd7308b)
 ![image](https://github.com/Facni/obsidian-livesync/assets/112446096/f14dcefe-1559-436e-b418-ec8a5496f759)